6-DOF Robot Arm [2026]

 A robotic arm with cycloidal and planetary gearboxes, capable of dexterous manipulation and lifting 3 kg while costing under $300

-Compliant gripper with a differential wrist mechanism, enable the ability to reliably grasp irregular objects in constrained spaces
+Compliant gripper with a differential wrist mechanism enables reliable grasping of irregular objects in constrained spaces

 Mechanical Subsystems